OLC-Bioinformatics/BaitCapture/README.md

 └── ERR9958134_R2_001.fastq.gz
 ```

-The workflow can be run using:
+The workflow can be run simply by using:

 ```bash
 nextflow run OLC-Bioinformatics/BaitCapture \